This feature is currently in preview.

 Dimensional metrics are an industry standard for storing and querying metric data.
-All infrastructure metrics are stored as event data in New Relic, but you can also query them through dimensional metrics.
+All infrastructure metrics are stored as event data in New Relic, but you can also query them as dimensional metrics.

 In this page you can learn: